FarhaFuard/hospital_queue_simulation/README.md

-# hospital_queue_simulation
-Hospital Queue Simulation Case Study
+# Hospital Queue Simulation

+Simulation of patient arrivals and treatment in a hospital using Python and SimPy.

+## How to Run
+1. Install dependencies:
+2. Run the simulation: